Lupe Pure Cordless Review

 HighN/A14:16 mins.

 Please note that Lupe’s default mode is the middle setting.
-So you’ll have to press the plus or minus buttons to toggle the max or eco setting.
+You will need to press the plus or minus buttons to toggle between the max and eco settings.

 Interface